Nonikay/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that listd all files in the working directory and parent of the working directory and the /boot directory, in long format
+Write a script that lists all files in the current directory and the parent of the working directory and the /boot directory, in long format